glouvigny/grooveorca/README.md

 ==========

-GrooveOrca is an extension for Google Chrome (Chromium and compatible browsers such as Opera) and Firefox aiming to enhance on demand music websites.
+GrooveOrca is an extension for Google Chrome (Chromium and compatible browsers such as Opera), Firefox and Safari, aiming to enhance on demand music websites.
 This project uses Caoutchouc abstraction around proprietary JS extension APIs.

 It currently supports: